 Banks are innovating and accelerating change, driven by their visionary leaders and talent within digital innovation.
 In keeping with progress happening in the banking sector, a growing number of these leaders are women.

-Both challenger banks and the innovation departments within incumbent banks all around the world are becoming increasingly diverse, putting more women in positions of power, as leaders in their respective areas.
+Both challenger banks and the innovation departments within incumbent banks all around the world are becoming increasingly diverse, putting more women in positions of power, as role models, and as true leaders in their respective areas.

 What are the vital ingredients for true innovation?